 Information and Telecommunication Systems Major, ECT (VR/AR) Track (B.S.C.)

-Virtual Reality/Augmented Reality track in ITS
+Virtual Reality/Augmented Reality track inside the ITS degree

 Whenever you use the Internet, stream video or music, make a voice call, use your mobile device, or play an online game, information network technology is at work.
 Advanced network applications like live video, audio, or gaming frequently demand specific services from the network infrastructure.
 As the transport of advanced network applications increases, networks must understand the nature and specific needs of the traffic they carry, and advanced applications must understand the resources and capabilities available from networks.
 Cutting-edge applications like live video and gaming are a function of not only the type of data that is being transferred but of the transmission requirements of the information and the location of the information being exchanged.
 Augmented and virtual reality are two examples of applications that may demand specific services from networks.
 Such applications also need to know from where the required information can be delivered by the network to the end user.
 To address this technology transformation, the J. Warren McClure School of Emerging Technologies has instituted this separate track within our existing ITS degree.
 This new track (ECT) is dedicated to emerging communication technologies production, e.g., virtual and augmented reality (VR/AR) while also covering information networking and telecommunication systems.
 Students possessing both networking and content production skills have a competitive advantage in the marketplace.
 The ITS/ECT major allows our students to develop this competitive edge by combining courses that build competency in both networking and content production.